nsakaimbo/material-loading-indicator/README.md

 <img src="Indicator.gif"</img>
 </p>

 Been learning some `Core Animation` fundamentals recently.
-This little project is based on a neath tutorial by Matthew Cheok on implementing an [Android-inspired, material-style loading indicator](http://blog.matthewcheok.com/design-teardown-spinning-indicator/), with some minor parameterization and re-factoring.
+This little project is based on a neat tutorial by Matthew Cheok on implementing an [Android-inspired, material-style loading indicator](http://blog.matthewcheok.com/design-teardown-spinning-indicator/), with some minor parameterization and re-factoring.